It’s a common problem. Homepages often need to act like informational hubs. And that makes them cluttered.

 And like any modern company, Sewio has a dedicated marketing team focused on improving conversions.

 The first step towards improvement is to collect data.
 Sewio used Smartlook’s heatmaps for this.
 Check out how the page originally looked and what did the heatmaps show.
-(Clicking on any of the images opens a gallery.)

 This is what the company learned:

 - The buttons in the hero section are below the fold and some people might not see them